graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 The `@key` directive is used to define the set of fields that uniquely identify an entity.
-These fields must not include any field that is defined with arguments, as arguments introduce variability that prevents consistent and valid entity resolution across subgraphs.
+These fields must not include any field that is defined with arguments, as arguments introduce variability that prevents consistent and valid entity resolution across schemas.
 Fields included in the `fields` argument of the `@key` directive must be static and consistently resolvable.

 **Examples**

-In this example, the `User` type has a valid `@key` directive that references the argument free fields `id` and `name`.
+In this example, the `User` type has a valid `@key` directive that references the argument-free fields `id` and `name`.

 ```graphql example
 type User @key(fields: "id name") {